How Does the NFL Distribute Super Bowl Tickets?

 Your best chance for buying a face-value ticket to the Super Bowl is to be a season ticket holder with an NFL team.
 If your team is actually playing in the Super Bowl, even better.
 That's because the NFL divvies up 75 percent of all Super Bowl tickets to each team in the league using the following math:

 - 17.5 percent to the NFC champion

-If you're not one of the lucky few to get chosen in random drawings, lotteries or sweepstakes, you'll have to turn to secondhand sellers.
-We'll hand off some insights on how to play that game on the next page.
+But if you're not one of the lucky few to get chosen in random drawings, lotteries or sweepstakes, you'll have to turn to secondhand sellers.
+We'll offer some insight on how to play that game on the next page.